Search Services

 • Powered elevating leg rests

-• Hub brakes/ attendant brakes
+• Hub brakes/ attendant brakes (unless standard fitting on wheelchair model)

 • Accessories including; trays, rain covers, sun shades, walking stick holders or lights